Piotr Stokowiec

-Piotr Stokowiec (born 25 May 1972) is a Polish football manager and former player.
+Piotr Stokowiec (born 25 May 1972) is a Polish professional football manager and former player who is currently in charge of I liga club Pogoń Grodzisk Mazowiecki.

+Managerial career

 On 5 March 2018, he became the manager of Lechia Gdańsk.

 On 21 December 2021, he returned to Zagłębie Lubin, signing a two-and-a-half-year contract with his former club.
 On 8 November 2022, following five straight league defeats and getting eliminated from the Polish Cup in the round of 32, he was sacked.

+On 12 October 2023, Stokowiec was announced as the new manager of ŁKS Łódź.
+At the time of his appointment, they were placed last in the Ekstraklasa table after 11 rounds of the 2023–24 season. ŁKS's form did not improve under Stokowiec, as they failed to record a single win across all competitions before his dismissal on 20 February 2024, following a 0–2 Łódź Derby loss against Widzew Łódź two days prior.

+On 17 June 2025, Stokowiec was appointed as manager of I liga newcomers Pogoń Grodzisk Mazowiecki.